greg-js/arch-wiki-md-repo/wiki/_content/english/Systemd.md

 Arch Linux ships with `/usr/lib/systemd/system-preset/99-default.preset` containing `disable *`.
 This causes *systemctl preset* to disable all units by default, such that when a new package is installed, the user must manually enable the unit.

 If this behavior is not desired, simply create a symlink from `/etc/systemd/system-preset/99-default.preset` to `/dev/null` in order to override the configuration file.
-This will cause *systemctl preset* to enable all units that get installed unless specified in another file in one *systemctl preset'*s configuration directories.
+This will cause *systemctl preset* to enable all units that get installed—regardless of unit type—unless specified in another file in one *systemctl preset'*s configuration directories.
+User units are not affected.
 See the manpage for `systemd.preset` for more information.

 **Note:** Enabling all units by default may cause problems with packages that contain two or more mutually exclusive units. *systemctl preset* is designed to be used by distributions and spins or system administrators.
 In the case where two conflicting units would be enabled, you should explicitly specify which one is to be disabled in a preset configuration file as specified in the manpage for `systemd.preset`.